sephirot-github/Future-Roop/README.md

 #### https://drive.google.com/file/d/1KJEkPCrZ1Ow9jAw43QBhL3tmL7MpqFw9/view?usp=drive_link
 ### Features

+**how to use my AMD gpu with directML**

+close app

+go inside future-roop folder with terminal

+and get inside the venv:

+`env\Scripts\activate`

+`pip uninstall torch torchvision onnxruntime-gpu onnxruntime` `pip install onnxruntime-directml`
+`pip install torch-directml`

+python run.py

+it will run cpu only, you can see in terminal:

+_Using provider ['CPUExecutionProvider'] - Device:cpu_

+go to settings and change cpu to DML, save settings. go to terminal and ctrl+c to close future roop.

+and then restart

+python run.py

+now it should say:

+_Using provider ['DmlExecutionProvider'] - Device:cpu_

+**Gradio error solve:**

+TypeError: argument of type 'bool' is not iterable Exception When localhost is not accessible, a shareable link must be created.
+Please set share=True or check your proxy settings to allow access to localhost. when launching Gradio Server!
+Closing server running on port: 7860

+go inside future-roop folder with terminal

+and get inside the venv:

+`env\Scripts\activate`

+and update gradio

+`pip install gradio -U`

 - Platform-independant Browser GUI
 - Selection of multiple input/output faces in one go
 - Many different swapping modes, first detected, face selections, by gender